Today's score

 Local tick habitat

-Sadsbury Township is 66% natural land cover (29% forest, plus open and brushy areas) across its 19.56 sq mi, home to about 3,515 people.
+Sadsbury Township is 66% natural land cover (28% forest, plus open and brushy areas) across its 19.56 sq mi, home to about 3,515 people.
 That makes it the 24th-most wooded of the 60 towns in Lancaster County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Lancaster County reports about 80 Lyme cases per 100,000 people a year, the 158th-highest of 210 Northeast counties.
+Lancaster County reports about 80 Lyme cases per 100,000 people a year, in the top 11% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Sadsbury Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Sadsbury Township right now?